shaiksajidhussain/Travelapp/README.md

-# TravelappTravel App - Hotel Booking 🔥🔥🔥
+# Travel App - Hotel Booking 🔥🔥🔥
 Overview
 This project is a Travel App that allows users to book hotels for their vacations.
 It is built using HTML, CSS, and Vanilla JavaScript.
 The app provides a seamless and user-friendly interface for browsing and booking hotels at various destinations.